About Henry Hutten

-Henry has twice been named a "Rising Star" in Legal Media Group’s Expert Guides, which recognizes “the brightest and most talented practitioners in the area of business law and related practices” under the age of 40.back to tab navigation
+Henry has twice been named a "Rising Star" in Legal Media Group’s Expert Guides, which recognizes “the brightest and most talented practitioners in the area of business law and related practices” under the age of 40.

 Henry’s recent matters include advising:

-- KKR, in connection with certain public-to-private transactions in Italy triggering Section 1782 applications for discovery in the US;
+- A large private equity firm in connection with certain public-to-private transactions in Spain triggering Section 1782 applications for discovery in the US;

 - Volkswagen Group, in connection with ongoing civil, criminal and regulatory proceedings worldwide, including opposing multiple Section 1782 applications seeking US-style discovery for use in lawsuits against Volkswagen Group companies in Germany and throughout Europe;

 - Porsche Automobil Holding, SE, in its attempt to obtain discovery in the United States pursuant to 28 U.S.C. § 1782 for use in model case proceedings in Germany;

 - Reward Science and Technology Group, in its successful attempt to obtain a stay of all US litigation against the company or its property through initiating a case under Chapter 15 of the United States Bankruptcy Code;

 - Structured Finance Industry Group, in connection with Lehman’s attempt to recover collateral that was liquidated and distributed to dozens of swap counterparties as a result of Lehman’s bankruptcy-related defaults under its various swap agreements;

 - liquidators of a major oil-and-gas exploration holding company in adversary proceedings brought pursuant to Chapter 15 of the United States Bankruptcy Code;